Partners for Postsecondary Success

 • Supervisory training

-• Career and Financial Coaching toward job retention and advancement
+• Career and financial coaching toward job retention and advancement

 • "Soft skills" training for resume preparation, job search, and interviewing

-• Industry partnerships with postsecondary to create employment pathways
+• Industry partnerships with post secondary to create employment pathways